 Meet the team and settle onto your chartered yacht.
-This is a good time to take a look around Marmaris and get provisions ready for your sailing holiday.
+This is a good time to take a look around Adakoy provision for your sailing holiday and have a swim.
 We will give a full briefing of the sailing area and assist with any special requests.
 At your convenience we will give full technical briefing of your yacht.

-A pleasant sail with winds picking up in the afternoon, ‘My Marina’ restaurant is situated on the hill with stunning views over the bay of Ekincik
+Enjoy a pleasant sail with winds picking up in the afternoon.
+‘My Marina’ restaurant is situated on the hill with stunning views over the bay of Ekincik

-From here you may choose to take a full day or half day tour on a typical Turkish boat up the Dalyan river through the reed beds, visiting the ancient site of Caunos and viewing the Lycian Tombs set high on the hillside.
+From here you may choose to take 1/2 or full day tour on a typical Turkish boat up the Dalyan River.
+Weaving through the reed beds, visiting the ancient site of Caunos and viewing the Lycian Tombs set high on the hillside.
 You can complete the day with a wander around the town of Dalyan, even stocking up on a few provisions before heading back to your yacht.

 This is the place to stop for a Turkish shave and a massage, just at the end of the wooden jetty.
-A lovely restaurant with toilets, showers and a volley ball pitch.
+A lovely restaurant with toilets & showers..
 The bay, surrounded by ancient tombs and fresh water springs, is an amazing place to swim.

-Fethiye, overlooked by imposing Lycian Rock tombs and a Medieval fortress, is a large popular and pleasant town with many excellent facilities.
+Fethiye, overlooked by imposing Lycian Rock tombs and a Medieval fortress.
+It is a large, popular and pleasant town with many excellent facilities.
 In the middle of the town the large, bustling market is open all week.
-With so many shops selling a range of goods from food to gifts, including carpets, gold, leather and jewelry – this is a shoppers paradise.
+With so many shops selling a range of goods from food to gifts, including carpets, gold, leather and jewellery – this is a shoppers paradise.

 To top the day off you can enjoy your evening in one of the many restaurants and continue into the early hours with the fun bars and nightlife on offer.

-For the more adventurous, there is a walk up and over the hill to the deserted village of Kaya Koyu, once inhabited by Greeks.
-Or kayak around the bay and explore the area.
+For the more adventurous, there is a walk up and over the hill to the deserted village of Kaya Koyu, once inhabited by Greeks. a great place to kayak around the bay and explore the area.

 After a great day on the water you will arrive at the scenic town of Kalkan.
 The pretty harbour has a Yacht Club which is the perfect place to sip a cocktail and watch the sun go down before heading off for dinner at one of the many restaurants.

-Allow 2days to explore the Kekova Roads islands.
-With spectacular scenery and many bays to stop at – from your own anchorage with no-one else around to a choice of wooden jetties with restaurants in Ucagiz and Kale Kyou.
+Allow 2-3 days to explore the Kekova Roads islands.
+Kekova is the name of a region of fascinating islands, bays and ancient cities.
+Kekova has a rarely seen attraction, a long the shore of the Island a sunken city is observed.
+The geological movements of the Island caused the city on the Island to be submerged.
+A strange scene with half of the city under water and half above.
+With spectacular scenery and many bays to stop at.
+You can choose your own anchorage with no-one else around to a choice of wooden jetties with restaurants in Ucagiz and Kale Kyou.

 Aside from the wonderful sailing holiday area you can take a boat trip to view the submerged Lycian city.
 Another place to visit is the castle at Kale, a stunning village set on the hillside, with tiny stoned streets and terraces covered in hand-made carpets.